Notes from 127.0.0.1

 📝 Your Notes

-Note: Your notes are not saved on refresh in this pure‑CSS version.
+Note: Your notes are not saved on refresh.